skienzmatishun/rippreport/content/p/double-red-flags-faux-hope/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Our investigation continues as city council leaders handed a high-paying utility job to an unqualified insider as a political reward.
+Municipal hiring files and land records show secret property deals cut right behind closed doors.
+Uncover how Fairhope insiders trade public positions for personal gain.
 ---
 DOUBLE RED FLAGS at the beach this weekend.
 Rip-currents rough seas and high water.